mattermost/docs/source/boards/overview.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

 Mattermost Boards provides tight integration between project management and Mattermost to align, define, organize, track, and manage work across teams, and is part of all Mattermost editions.
-Boards is also available as a separate single-user Personal Edition called Focalboard.

 With Boards you can: